vicchig/StudentAgenda/Documentation.md

 __14.__ `void setUserCourseGoals(FirebaseUser user, List<Goal> courseGoals, String goalType, {toMerge: true}) async`
 ##### Summary:
 Updates per user goals on Firebase with goals from courseGoals in the goalType section of the document.
-Merges with the document if toMerge is set to true, otherwise overwrites the document section.
+This method will remove every goal with the specified goal type and replace it with the list of goals inputted as the argument.
+If you want to keep the current goals, then add the goals from pullGoals to the courseGoals.
 ##### Parameters:
 * __`user`__:      object storing the currently logged in FireBase user from which appropriate information is extracted.
 * __`goalType`__:  specifies which section of the Firebase document to push the goals to.
 One of "CourseGoalObjects" (main goals for a specific course), "GeneralGoalObjects" (general goals for no particular course) or "CourseWorkGoalObjects" (specific goals for an assignment of some course).